jurtasun/2025_rcds_nexftlow/README.md

 # Roadmap of the course

 ## Chapter 1.
-Introduction to nextflow and containers.
+Hello world with nextflow.

 - Hello world with nexftlow.

+## Chapter 2.
+Containers: docker & singularity.

 - Containers: docker and singularity.

+## Chapter 3.
+Genomics with nexftlow.

 - Genomics with nexftlow.

-## Chapter 2.
-Operators, config, modules.
+## Chapter 4.
+Processes, channels, operators.

-- The nextflow syntax: processes, channels, operators.
+- Processes, channels, operators.

-- Config nextflow: pipelines, environments, resource usage.
+## Chapter 5.
+Config, environments, resource usage.

 - Modules in nextflow: modular workflow, efficiency and optimization.

-## Chapter 3.
+## Chapter 6.
 Test & debug, nf-core and sequera.

 - Test and debug a nextflow workflow.
 - nf-core: Standardized and reproducible pipelines.